iesahin/xvc.py/README.md

 Now we can init the Xvc repository

 First we create an Xvc instance.
 You can specify the workdir and this instance will work on that directory.
-You can use multiple such instances to manage multiple Xvc repositories.

-**WARNING**: Please do not use multiple instances for the same repository.
-There is an internal id counter that may have conflicting values between two instances and this may lead to data corruption.
+For now, only one instance of Xvc can run in a Python process.
+This limitation may be removed in future releases.

 ```python